Board of Management

 Mr Taylor is a Katanning-based partner and director of accounting firm RSM Bird Cameron, for which he manages the Great Southern zone covering Albany, Katanning and Narrogin offices.

-Mr Wellington is the Mayor of the City of Albany.
-He has been a member of the Council for eight and a half years, with a two-year break between 2007 and 2009, and has also served as Deputy Mayor.
+Mr Wellington is the Mayor of the City of Albany, an office he has filled since 2011.
+Apart from a short break, he has been a member of the Council since 2000, and has also served as Deputy Mayor.
 Mr Wellington worked in real estate for 16 years, was in tourism for three years and ran a business in Albany for 22 years.

 Mr Manning is the Chief Executive Officer of the Great Southern Development Commission and an ex-officio member of the Board.
 His regional development experience includes five years as the Regional Manager for WA TAFE in the Great Southern region and five years as Executive Officer of the Southern Province Projects Group.
 He has won several regional development awards.